home-assistant/developers.home-assistant/docs/creating_component_deps_and_reqs.md

 ### Note

 Be aware that actual python imports of these dependencies should be done inside functions that use them.
-Without it you will get errors on the top-level imports.
+This is because Home Assistant installs requirements on demand and so the requirement won't be loaded the first time your component is loaded.

 Example: